konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CFappsToK8/1collect.md

 ```
 {{% /expand%}}

 Now that we have collected the runtime information from the app running in our Cloud Foundry instance, we can use it during the planning phase by simply copying it into the source directory before starting the planning.
-All the steps are same as the Plan step.
+All the steps are the same as the Plan step.

 ## Next steps